-In an Oklahoma divorce, the court considers a number of factors when determining whether spousal support or alimony is warranted and, if so, to arrive at an amount that's fair to both parties.
+In a divorce, the court in Tulsa, Oklahoma or Bentonville, AR, considers a number of factors when determining whether spousal support or alimony is warranted and, if so, to arrive at an amount that's fair to both parties.
 Are you facing financial support issues in your divorce?
 Here's what you need to know about spousal support and alimony, and how our skilled Tulsa divorce attorneys can help you achieve your legal goals.

 Types of Spousal Support and Alimony in an Oklahoma Divorce

 Oklahoma recognizes three kinds of divorce-related financial support: